 Whiteface and Castletop can easily be combined with Paris and North Paris for an amazing traverse by following the ridge that leads west from North Paris.
 Continue on the same ridge as it circles back to the summit on Castletop and then back down to the trailhead.
 For an ascent of Whiteface only, work your way up the Middle Fork Bloomington Canyon, all the way to just before a road junction where Middle Fork Road FS-426 turns R/N to climb to a saddle and then ascend the peak from the south.
 For Castletop, simply cross the bottom of the canyon and work your way up the open ridge to the northwest of the trailhead.

 2018 Updates by Livingston Douglas

 Southeast Ridge, Class 3

-Drive up Bloomington Canyon Road/FSR-409 from Highway 89 at the south end of Bloomington, ID.
+Drive up Bloomington Canyon Road/FSR-409 from US-89 at the south end of Bloomington, ID.
 At 7.9 miles, you reach the road junction with Middle Fork Road/FSR-426.
 Either park here (7,340 feet) or drive a mile up the road (which has a large, watery mudhole about ½ mile up the road) to reach the road departure point.

 The south sides of Peak 8852 and Peak 8963 are a steep, ugly mix of boulders and trees.
 This rough, if not impossible, bushwhack is readily visible from the Middle Fork Road.
 However, Peak 8852 does have one weakness on its south side: the Southeast Ridge.
 From the base of Middle Fork Road (at its junction with Bloomington Canyon Road), hike W up Middle Fork Road for just under a mile to reach a clearing below the W side of the Southeast Ridge.
 This clearing provides the easiest access to the ridge.
 Leave the road here at 7,500 feet.